 Historically since Babylonian times there was a breed of large, strong dogs.
 They were variously employed as war dogs and for hunting big game such as lions and horses.
 Some spectacular examples can be seen on the very well preserved relieves in the Assyrian Rooms of the British Museum, London.

 The breed has evolved over the ages and is now well adapted to suit a specific set of circumstances.
 Of these the most formative are the climate, the peoples' lifestyle and the job assigned to the dogs.
 The climate of the Central Anatolian Plateau of Turkey is continental.
-The average elevation is 3000ft (1000 meters) above sea level, surrounded by mountains 5-10,000ft (1600-3000 meters) high; the summers are hot and very dry; in winter there is prolonged snow and the temperature falls well below freezing.
+The average elevation is 1000 meters (3000 feet) above sea level, surrounded by mountains 1600-3000 meters (5-10,000 feet) high; the summers are hot and very dry; in winter there is prolonged snow and the temperature falls well below freezing.
 The dogs stay out all the time - whatever the weather may be.
 They are not confined to the Plateau alone and imposing specimens can be found wherever the population relies wholly on grazing.
 Settled, semi settled and wholly nomadic pastoralists and farmers sparsely populate the Anatolian Plateau.
 The divisions between these people may become somewhat blurred due to the variability of the rainfall.
 In good years bumper crops of wheat are grown and there are storage problems.
 In dry years the whole population of an area falls back once more on their flocks for sustenance.
 These flocks are predominantly made up of tall rangy fat-tailed sheep, with some silky haired goats; also camels may be present.
 Many people own donkeys as well.

 Grazing soon exhausts the sparse natural vegetation of the steppe, so the flocks travel great distances at times.
 Often they have to seek higher and even higher ground in summer, till the early snows drive them down again.
 In this lonely roaming life the dogs are often the shepherds only companions for long periods, with not a tree or rock for shelter in all weathers.
 The shepherds' can be seen standing leaning on their crooks wrapped up in fabulous thick wool felt cloaks that keep out heat and cold, dust and rain.
 Turkish sheep bunch together naturally and have little if any inclination to scatter, an adaptation perhaps to the various predators about.
 These include wolves, eagles and the very common jackals, and of course sheep-stealers and cattle-thieves.
 There is also a large species of wild cat in the southern mountains called the Taurus Lion.
 The dogs do not herd the sheep but patrol around them, often seeking higher ground to get a better view, and a breeze.
 The sheep tend to follow the shepherd and the dogs patrol the ground ahead, checking out every bush and irregularity of the terrain for potential trouble.
 Should they notice anything, even a moving car, they will silently at first, split up and converge upon it from all sides at great speed.
 These ambush tactics are inborn and quite fascinating to watch, an unforgettable experience to be so treated.